-We will: Continue to strengthen the Taupō Town centre's function as the commercial hub for the district.
+Continue to strengthen the Taupō Town centre's function as the commercial hub for the district.

 Ensure vibrant, walkable and compact town centres.

-How we will do this: Action Strategic Direction Process Maintain provisions within the District Plan which strengthen the Town Centre Environment's role as the primary business, retail, recreational and entertainment hubs.
+Action Strategic Direction Process 12.
+Maintain provisions within the District Plan which strengthen the Town Centre Environment's role as the primary business, retail, recreational and entertainment hubs.
 Urban Areas District Plan Review 13.
 Buildings are designed to reflect best practice such as the Urban Design Protocol.
-Places and Spaces Facilities management 14.
+Places and Spaces District Plan Review 14.
 Achieve design excellence for the form and function of all new prominent community buildings and public spaces.
 Places and spaces Facilities management 15.
 Design new public spaces according to best practice including CPTED principles and the Urban Design Protocol.
 Places and spaces Facilities management

-3.5 Managing Industrial land
+3.5 Managing Industrial Land

-The total current industrial land provision within the Taupō district equates to around 1090ha,however, a large portion of this land is considered to be 'special use'.
+The total current industrial land provision within the Taupō District equates to around 1090ha, however, a large portion of this land is considered to be 'special use'.
 Special use is land which represents a specific or unique land use that is not available to be traded on the market or likely to be redeveloped by the market for general industrial activity (for example, power stations and the Taupō Airport).

-Removing these special use areas, as well as encumbered land and gullies which are not able to be developed reduces the available/developable industrial land provision of 423ha, of which 175ha is classified as vacant at present.
+Removing these special use areas, as well as encumbered land and gullies which are not able to be developed reduces the available/developable industrial land provision to 423ha, of which 175ha is classified as vacant at present.